Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/array.md

-[*array]: Array is the data type for the multiple values usage.
+Array is the data type for the multiple values usage.